awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    The `keyArn` member can contain either the alias or ARN of your KMS key\.
 The KMS key must be symmetric, created in the same Region as the cluster, and if the KMS key was created in a different account, the user must have access to the KMS key\.
 For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.
 **Warning**
-Deletion of the KMS key will permanently put the cluster in a degraded state\.
+Deletion of the KMS key permanently puts the cluster in a degraded state\.
 If any KMS keys used for cluster creation are scheduled for deletion, verify that this is the intended action before deletion\.
 Once the KMS key is deleted, there is no path to recovery for the cluster\.
 For more information, see [Deleting AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html)\.

 1. Cluster provisioning takes several minutes\.
 You can query the status of your cluster with the following command\.
 When your cluster status is `ACTIVE`, you can proceed\.